fchmainy/k8s-trainings-101/README.md

 Note:
 <i>if you are using the UDF blueprint, the www.company.com fqdn should already be registered in the jumpHost hosts file.</i>

+---

+## Optional Lab5 - Deploy a new version of the app and manage versioning with Ingress
+### Description
+	- Deploy the version 2 (v2) of the web application
+	- Deployment Strategies (Canary Realease, A/B Testing...)

 ### Build and deploy the version 2 of your application
 A new version of our application has been developed and ready to be released.